 - After clicking on Restore, go back to the original location to find the recovered file

-Restore Windows Server Files from Previous Versions
+2. Restore Deleted Windows Server Files using Previous Versions

-If you have enabled the backup option, the files with its previous version will be saved on a timely basis.
+If you have enabled the backup option, the files with their previous version will be saved on a timely basis.
 Therefore, you can make use of this backup to restore files from the previous version.
 Here is how it can be done.

 - Navigate to the folder or drive that contained the lost file